 We would encourage caregivers to reach out for support as soon as you have any questions or concerns about your child’s development.

 Services are delivered using an interdisciplinary approach with family-centred principles and practices.
-We will work with your family to deliver services in a way that works best to support your identified goals.
+We will work with you and your family to deliver services in a way that works best to support your identified goals.
 Additionally, service contracts will be used to define what services look like in terms of identifying goals, how the goals will be achieved and the time duration in which we will move through the goals.
 Caregivers and individuals participation and expectations are identified at the time service is initiated.

 Yes, people can access their health records by making a request through the email firstname.lastname@example.org .
 The health records team will then support the person in gaining access to review their files.
-Due to Covid – in person reviewing is not available at this time.

 Most of the clinical services at Surrey Place are funded and do not have additional costs.
 This means that you can apply for funding through Developmental Services Ontario and, if deemed eligible, the cost of the service will be covered.
 Funding info can be found on the Developmental Services Ontario website.
 Learn more.